jdc-cunningham/mpu9250-rpi-testing/DEVLOG.md

 smbus2, i2c enable

-Had to resolder I guess, I tried a second one thought first one was dead, resoldered pins, worked
+Had to resolder I guess, I tried a second one thought first one was dead, resoldered pins, worked Nope it's actually dead hmm

+### Charting
+I wanted to plot the values in real time... landed on PyQtGraph